A Music major will prepare you for a variety of careers:

 - We have frequent studio classes and student recitals to provide performing opportunities and helpful feedback.

 - Community service is integrated into several of our courses and ensembles.

 - Our ensembles provide a wide range of performance opportunities for students:

-- choral masterworks with full orchestra and professional soloists, with tours abroad and within the U.S.
+- choral masterworks with full orchestra and professional soloists, with tours internationally and within the U.S.

-- Praise Band that plays in Chapel, commencement, and local churches
+- contemporary worship ensembles that play in Chapel, commencement, and local churches

 What Our Students Say